borisdev/resume/resume.md

 SimpleLegal is a legal billing analytics company.

 - launched a stuck AI feature
-- shifting focus from training example quantity to quality
+- shifted focus from training example quantity to quality
 - led offshore annotators, data scientist, and the subject-matter expert
 - built SageMaker inference server